 Likewise, now, as an echo —successful, timely, and necessary to open the spectrum and scope— the joint project of the Cuban Institute of Music with the Ministry of Culture (Mincult) and the Cuban Institute of Radio and Television is taking place these days. , for the television broadcast of new concerts.
 The list includes Eduardo Sosa, Marta Campos, Polito Ibáñez, Daiana García and the Havana Chamber Orchestra, Pancho Amat and the Cabildo del Son, among many others.

-The director of communication of the Mincult, Alexis Triana, reported that the possibility of launching the Cubadisco 2020 Festival online is being considered, with the possibility of establishing online voting and that there is no need to suspend it.
+The communication director of the Mincult, Alexis Triana, informed that the possibility of launching the Cubadisco Festival 2020 is being evaluated. on-line, with the possibility of establishing voting by Internet and that there is no need to suspend it.

 The Canal Clave, Radio Progreso, the YouTube channel of the Ministry of Culture and around 100 Facebook pages are linked to undertake a project that involves Rueda Producciones, Lía Videos and i4Films in production.

-Although it is true that concerts through digital platforms reach their full raison d'être by inhabiting other codes such as the interaction that broadcasts allow in streaming, this alliance of Cuban state institutions also allows the television programming grill a series of concerts by artists that, although they will not have the communicational charm displayed via the Internet, it does serve to massify their audience.
+Although it is true that concerts through digital platforms reach their full raison d'être inhabiting other codes such as the interaction that broadcasts allow streaming, this alliance of Cuban state institutions also makes it possible to put on the television programming grid a series of concerts by artists that, although they will not have the communicational charm displayed via the Internet, do serve to massify their audience.